suleymangunes/Ogrenciden-real-time-education-app/README.md

-# Live Education App built with Flutter and Firebase
+# Stream Live Education App built with Flutter and Firebase

 ### MockUp